postmarketOS-mirror/postmarketos.org/content/edge/2021-05-27-u-boot-pinephone.md

-A new feature has been implemented in postmarketOS edge ([!2155](https://gitlab.com/postmarketOS/pmaports/-/merge_requests/2155)): new U-Boot versions will be rolled after upgrading u-boot-pinephone, which is used for both the PinePhone and PineTab.
+A new feature has been implemented in postmarketOS edge ([!2155](https://gitlab.com/postmarketOS/pmaports/-/merge_requests/2155)): new U-Boot versions will be rolled out after upgrading u-boot-pinephone, which is used for both the PinePhone and PineTab.

 Before this change, the bootloader would only get updated after running `update-u-boot` manually (which is still possible and can be used to change the